The best chance of support and encouragement in a changing world

 - Mentors are people over 21 that have been trained.
-They are an impartial and independent person that a mentee can turn to for help, informal support, money skills guidance, goal setting or just someone to have a coffee with and chat about next steps as they move to independence.
+They are an impartial and independent person that a mentee can turn to for help, informal support, guidance, goal setting or just someone to have a coffee with and chat about next steps as they move to independence.

 - You can find some FAQs for referrers here.

 - And there are some FAQs for mentees here too.

 - Moving to independence is a really big step for anyone.
 Even more so if you’ve been in care, don’t have lots of support or are struggling on a low income.

 - A mentor can help to bridge the gap and be someone to chat to confidentially about goals, aspirations and difficulties along the way.
 Mentors can be a vital life-line!

 - After successfully completing the two-day training course, being DBS checked and interviewed, mentors are carefully matched to their mentees and make safe arrangements to meet

 - They may meet weekly and no less than fortnightly.
 The early days are critical to building a relationship and making it work

 - Everyone signs a Code of Conduct and completes a questionnaire to understand more about the support the mentee wants and needs